babylonhealth/ios-playbook/Cookbook/Proposals/FeatureSwitchesRedesign.md

 ## Introduction

-This proposal aims to define a unified approach to defining and accessing feature switches comming from various sources in our code base.
+This proposal aims to define a unified approach to defining and accessing feature switches coming from various sources in our code base.

 ## Motivation

-Even though feature switches in essens is a trivial thing our current apporach to them suffers from multiple issues of difference importance.
+Even though feature switches, in essence, are a trivial thing, our current approach to them suffers from multiple issues of differing importance.

 ### Root plist and default values